Eun/CustomTasks/README.md

 ===========

 CustomTasks Plugin for Sublime Text.

-With this plzugin you can manage your Todo List in an confortable way.
+With this plugin you can manage your todo list in an confortable way.
-Just goto a line and hit F8 it will automaticly crate a Check for you.
+Just goto a line and hit F8 it will automaticly crate a task for you.

 Features:
 ===========